UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/population_datasets/README/townsend_README.md

 - Vehicle Ownership: Variable 3 * 100
 - Home ownership: Variable 4 * 100

-Each of these variables were then converted into z‐scores and summed to return an index value measuring the relative level of material deprivation in each community.
+Each of these variables was then converted into z‐scores and summed to return an index value measuring the relative level of material deprivation in each community.
 The index values are then ranked and converted to deciles and quintiles.

 ## Caveats: